xinyan30425/Hierarchical-Bayesian-Small-Area-Estimate/README.md

 Model Overview

 This model is a hierarchical Bayesian logistic regression model designed to estimate the probability of cognitive decline based on various demographic and geographic predictors.
 The hierarchical structure allows for incorporating random effects to account for county-level variability.

-Purpose of the Hierarchical Bayesian Model
+Purpose of the Hierarchical Bayesian Model:

 1. Parameter Estimation:
 •	The model estimates the relationships between cognitive decline and various demographic and geographic variables (age, race, education, sex, and county).
 •	These relationships are captured through the model coefficients (e.g., beta_age, beta_race).